DataDog/libdatadog/docs/RFCs/0004-crashtracker-design.md

 The current mitigation is to fork a separate receiver binary which gets data from the collector over a socket/pipe and then formats and transmits it to the endpoint.
 Other options include

+- Using a daemonized sidecar.
+  This is supported for PHP, but [still has gotchas in a containerized environment where process 1 is non reaping](https://github.com/DataDog/libdatadog/pull/696#discussion_r1819075313).
 - [Adding support for this to the agent](https://github.com/DataDog/libdatadog/pull/696#discussion_r1820226183), avoiding the need for a seperate process on the machine.
 - [Forking the crashing process](https://github.com/DataDog/libdatadog/pull/696#discussion_r1819312104), and then directly use the forked process to collect and transmit the crash report, avoiding the need for a separate binary and IPC.

 ### Scrubbing potentially sensitive data

 The crashtracker transmits data about the state of the customer process.
+Although we make every effort to only upload non-sensitive data, it is possible that something might slip through the cracks.

+- As a future task, investigate using a sensitive-data redaction tool, either client side or on the backend, as an additional mitigation.
+- Limit the data we upload by doing client-side preprocessing.
+  For example, instead of sending `/proc/self/maps`, send normalized addresses as discussed [here](https://github.com/DataDog/libdatadog/pull/696#discussion_r1819293109).